Trump's Approval Hits New High, But A Rally-Around-The-Flag Effect Is Small

 Trump has hit his highest approval rating since becoming president – 47%, according to an average of the polls.
 That's an increase of nearly 3 points over the last two weeks.

 On Trump's handling of the pandemic, Gallup found 60% of American adults approve.
-A Fox poll out Thursday found it lower, at 51%.
+A Fox News poll out Thursday found it lower, at 51%.
 Reuters/Ipsos and Economist/YouGov polls similarly had it at 49%.

 Those are all increases from two weeks ago, when the NPR/PBS NewsHour/Marist poll found 44% approved of his response to the crisis.

 But there are lingering questions about the president's approach.
 Over the last several weeks, Trump has been inconsistent.
-He first downplayed the threat of the coronavirus, then appeared to take it much more seriously last week, and then said the White House can't let the "cure" of public health measures be worse than economic harm and suggested "opening up" the the country by Easter.
+He first downplayed the threat of the coronavirus, then appeared to take it much more seriously last week, and then said the White House can't let the "cure" of public health measures be worse than economic harm and suggested "opening up" the country by Easter.

 Trump has faced criticism for the United States being slow to test for the virus, and for not using his full authority to distribute needed supplies.
 The U.S. now has the most confirmed cases in the world, and more than 1,000 Americans have died, according to Johns Hopkins University researchers.